frc971/971-Robot-Code/aos/README.txt

 	semantics.
 Furthermore, at the time of each such function entry the values of the parameters of the called function and of all objects accessible via pointers therein would agree with the abstract semantics.
-In this type of implementation, objects referred to by interrupt service routines activated by the signal function would require explicit speciﬁcation of volatile storage, as well as other implementation-deﬁned restrictions.
+In this type of implementation, objects referred to by interrupt service routines activated by the signal function would require explicit specification of volatile storage, as well as other implementation-defined restrictions.
-Everything that has to do different things when compiled for the crio or the atom uses #ifdef __VXWORKS__ etc.
+Everything that has to do different things when compiled for the crio or linux uses #ifdef __VXWORKS__ etc.
 The crio "queue" implementation uses 1 global instance and no synchronization, so it should only be used in code that gets called by the crio-side control loop infrastructure.
 The C++ namespace aos is used for all of the aos code.
-The crio and atom namespaces are for APIs that only make sense on one platform or the other.
+The crio and linux_code namespaces are for APIs that only make sense on one platform or the other.